 Automatic Backup and Restoration of Outlook Account Settings

-All the above-listed methods of manual and semiautomatic backup have several major drawbacks that in the opinion of many users make them inefficient and inconvenient.
+The methods of manual and semiautomatic backup listed above have drawbacks that many users find inefficient and inconvenient.

 - The backup and restoration processes require much time and effort.